Mindfulness – What It Is And How To Do It

 For this reason, many people define mindfulness as ‘paying attention on purpose’.
 It’s also an emotionally non-reactive state.
 By focusing on sensory stimulation, any judgements or emotions are simply released and let go.
 This doesn’t mean people should be unaware that certain things are pleasurable or difficult, but more that they should not react negatively to them with their emotions.

 Benefits of mindfulness

 By preventing the mind from wandering, together with stripping away the emotional content of any given situation, we feel less stressed, emotionally bogged down, or anxious about what could potentially happen in the future.
+Mindfulness has also been shown to be helpful with overcoming loneliness.
 This means we’re much more capable of living in the moment and enjoying life for what it is, rather than worrying about what might go wrong.
 Taking this approach means we see and hear things we would have otherwise missed.
 In this way, mindfulness can be particularly useful when we need to listen to others and observe lots of complicated information.

 How to be mindful